-The school gives subject leaders non-contact time each term, so that they can carry out the necessary duties It is the role of each subject leader to keep up to date with developments in their subject, at both national and local level.
+The school gives subject leaders non-contact time or staff meeting time each term, so that they can carry out the necessary duties.
+It is the role of each subject leader to keep up to date with developments in their subject, at both national and local level.
 They review the way the subject is taught in the school and plan for improvement.
 This development planning links to whole-school objectives.
-Each subject leader reviews the curriculum plans for their subject, ensures that there is full coverage of the National Curriculum and that progression is planned into schemes of work.
+Each subject leader reviews the curriculum plans for their subject, ensures that there is full coverage of the National Curriculum and that pupils outcomes are of the expected quality.
+They also identify and lead on further subject development points.